kean/Nuke/README.md

 <img src="https://user-images.githubusercontent.com/1567433/114792417-57c1d080-9d56-11eb-8035-dc07cfd7557f.png" height="205">

-# Image Caching System
+# Image Loading System

 <p align="left">
 <img src="https://img.shields.io/badge/platforms-iOS%2C%20macOS%2C%20watchOS%2C%20tvOS-lightgrey.svg">
 <img src="https://github.com/kean/Nuke/workflows/Nuke%20CI/badge.svg">
 </p>

-**Nuke ICS-10** provides a simple and efficient way to download and display images in your app.
+Nuke ILS provides a simple and efficient way to download and display images in your app.
 It's easy to learn and use thanks to a clear and concise API.
-Its advanced architecture enables many powerful features while offering virtually unlimited possibilities for customization.
+Its architecture enables many powerful features while offering virtually unlimited possibilities for customization.

 Despite the number of features, the framework is lean and compiles in just under 3 seconds[¹](#footnote-1).
 Nuke has an automated test suite 2x the size of the codebase itself, ensuring excellent reliability.
 Every feature is carefully designed and optimized for [performance](https://kean.blog/post/nuke-9).